-CI usually refers to the advanced stages of illnesses – there are only 30+ of them.
+The standard CI usually refers to the advanced stages of illnesses – there are only 37 of them.

 You might not need the same amount of coverage as death or TPD.

-The reason for this is because when a CI happens, the general rule of thumb is that after 5 years, you either recover or something worse happens.
+The reason for this is because when a CI happens, the general rule of thumb is that within 5 years, you either recover or the worse happens.

-Another reason why people don’t get more coverage is because CI premiums and the probability of it happening is high.
+Another reason why people don’t get more CI coverage is because the premiums are high (due to a higher probability of it happening)

 The most expensive cover amongst all life insurance.

-In my opinion, I view ECI as a bonus and something if you want to cover comprehensively.
+In my opinion, I view ECI as a bonus and only if you want to have the most comprehensive cover.

 The reason for this is because if one were to contract early cancer, he might still be able to work (until it progresses to later stages).

-But if you have ECI cover, it can allow you to take a break from work and focus fully on recovery.
+But if you have ECI cover, it allows you to take a break from work and focus fully on recovery.

 A period of 1-2 years can be good.